LAION-AI/laion.ai/blog/board_game_arena_blog_post.md

 We further acknowledge the contributions of the **OpenSpiel developers** – Marc Lanctot, John Schultz, and Michael Kaisers – whose framework provides the foundation for strategic AI evaluation.

-Board Game Arena is released under a **CC BY-NC 4.0 license**, making it freely available for research and non-commercial applications.
+Game Reasoning Arena is released under a **CC BY-NC 4.0 license**, making it freely available for research and non-commercial applications.

-[strategic_ai]: /images/blog/board_game_arena/strategic_ai.png